tfsumon/byteboltsec-hugo-test/content/english/blog/dark-web-monitoring-tools-msp.md

 - **Real-Time Alerts:** The ability to receive real-time alerts or notifications when a client's data is detected on the dark web is crucial for quick response and mitigation of potential threats.
 - **Advanced Search Capabilities:** The solution should offer advanced search capabilities to pivot or drill down into specific keywords or other identifiers related to the client's sensitive information.
 - **API Support:** The solution should support automating queries via an API to automate both detection and mitigation.
-- ******Integration with Existing Systems**:**** The ability to integrate the dark web monitoring solution with other security tools and platforms used by the MSP, such as incident response systems, SIEMs (Security Information and Event Management), or ticketing systems.
+- **Integration with Existing Systems:** The ability to integrate the dark web monitoring solution with other security tools and platforms used by the MSP, such as incident response systems, SIEMs (Security Information and Event Management), or ticketing systems.
 - **Incident Response Tools:** The tool should enable incident response investigators to understand who a threat actor is, other usernames and passwords used by the attacker, as well the ability to pivot on various pieces of information to build a comprehensive picture of an attack.
 - **Ease of Use and Customization:** The software should be user-friendly and intuitive.
 MSPs should integrate the data and workflow into their current security stack.